thedjpetersen/reglib/README.md

 	registration_class.add_class('54034')

+### Possible Schedules(partially functional - works for lectures)
+The `make_schedule` will return all possible non-conflicting combinations for a list of classes.
+This function takes a array of classes, a optional arguement for the term.
+If no arguement is given it will assume the current term.

+  registration_class.make_schedule(['cs 261', 'fr 213', 'cs 275', 'mth 232']) #current term
+  registration_class.make_schedule(['cs 162', 'mth 111'], 'F12') # This will return the combinations for fall 2012

 ### Major Requirements(not working yet)
 The `get_major_requirements` function gets a list of classes that you need to take in order to graduate